mako-framework/docs/02_routing_and_controllers/04_response.md

 ->setType('text/plain');
 ```

-The `Redirect` response sender allows you to redirect the client to a different URL.
+The `Redirect` response sender allows you to redirect the client to another URL.

 ```
 $responseBody = new Redirect('https://example.org');
 ```

-The default status code is set to 302 (Found) but you can override it by using the chainable setStatus method.
+The default status code is `302` (Found), but you can override it by chaining the `setStatus` method.

 ```
 $responseBody = new Redirect('https://example.org')